MentalBench: A DSM-Grounded Benchmark for Evaluating Psychiatric Diagnostic Capability of Large Language Models: Discussions

 Finally, our evaluation focuses on models’ final diagnostic outputs and observable error patterns, without directly examining whether their internal reasoning aligns with DSM-5 diagnostic criteria.
 While this design enables systematic analysis of how models apply diagnostic knowledge at the output level, it does not capture whether their intermediate reasoning processes follow clinically grounded diagnostic logic.
 In future work, we plan to augment \ours{} with explicit, criterion-level diagnostic reasoning, allowing the benchmark to more directly assess models’ diagnostic reasoning behaviors.

-\section{Ethical Considerations}
+\subsection{Ethical Considerations}

 \ours{} includes only clinically grounded synthesized clinical cases and does not contain any real patient data, medical records, or personally identifiable information.
-While some synthesized cases may describe severe psychiatric symptoms, including suicidal ideation or self-harm, such content is presented as clinically descriptive accounts of symptoms that focus on patients’ reported experiences, without including explicit descriptions of suicidal methods or self-harm behaviors.
-Additionally, although \ours{} is designed to reflect a wide range of clinically realistic diagnostic scenarios, the benchmark does not capture the full complexity of real-world clinical practice, as discussed in the limitations.
-Consequently, the evaluation results do not guarantee real-world clinical performance and must be utilized under expert guidance.
+While some synthesized cases describe severe psychiatric symptoms, including suicidal ideation or self-harm, such content is presented as clinically descriptive symptom narratives focusing on patients’ reported experiences, without including explicit descriptions of suicidal methods or self-harm behaviors.